 3. Arrangements for coordinating SEN provision

-The SENCO and class teachers will hold details of SEN Support records such as provision maps, IEPs or alternatives or structured conversations and subject targets for individual pupils.
+The SENCO and class teachers will hold details of SEN Support records in their class folders, such as One Page Profiles, Individual Support Plans or alternatives or structured conversations and subject targets for individual pupils.

 Teaching staff can access: